The Global Engineering Challenge

 In order to tackle the Engineering challenges of the 21st century, it is important to possess teamwork, design, problem-solving, communication skills and global awareness, as well as technical knowledge.
 The aim of the Sheffield University Global Engineering Challenge Week is to introduce and develop these transferable skills highly valued by employers through a cross-faculty group project.

 A number of projects are based on the Engineers Without Borders (EWB) Challenge projects.
-In past years these projects have been based in, India, Vietnam, East Timor and Nepal.
-This year they are in Bambui, Cameroon.
+In past years these projects have been based in, India, Vietnam, East Timor, Nepal, Cameroon and Kenya.
+This year they are in Tamil Nadu in India.

 We also work with Dr John Quinn and Dr Mike Smith, both academics at the University of Makerere in Uganda.
 John further works as a Data Scientist at the United Nations Global Pulse Lab in Kampala.
-They have suggested projects which this year, have been adapted to Cameroon.
+They have suggested projects, and provided they are appropriate, they complement those provided by EWB.
 These are indicated by a yellow background.

 Whichever project you do, some elements may not fit directly with your degree discipline, but the goal is to enable you to broaden your skills and knowledge, work alongside students from a range of other disciplines and think outside your specialisation.
 The projects also have many features common to mainstream engineering projects: